erazlogo/obsidian-lit-notes-search/search.md

 Enter dates as `YYYY-MM-DD`, `<YYYY-MM-DD` and `>YYYY-MM-DD`.
 Enter tags as `#tag1 #tag2`.
 Enter exact field title and `asc/desc` to sort by field.
-Leave sort fields blank to sort by `note-title, desc`.
+Leave sort fields blank to sort by `author, desc`.